Even the greatest, most successful products eventually decline.

 Your goals at the introduction stage are two-fold:

-First, start to win market share and drive sales (of course), and second, collect as much customer feedback—direct and indirect—as possible to refine and improve your product.
+First, build product awareness to win market share and drive sales (of course), and second, collect as much customer feedback—direct and indirect—as possible to refine and improve your product.

 Pro tip: Consider these two price-setting strategies to get you started in the introduction stage: